Badami – Pattadakal – Aihole: The Temple Trio

 We managed to cover all these places in 5 days i.e. 21st – 25th December 2017.

-HOW I TRAVELLED TO BADAMI
+HOW TO REACH BADAMI

 Located in the Bagalkot district of Karnataka, Badami is famous for its rock cut structural temples.
 We traveled to Badami by 16536 Gol Gumbaz Express.
 We boarded the train at Bijapur (4:55 pm) on 20th December and reached Badami in two and half hours.
 There are not many options when it comes to accommodation and restaurants in Badami.
 Our stay was at Hotel Rajsangam International, which is right in front of the bus stand and 5 kms away from railway station.